-Engineers at LuxSpace conduct real-time schedulability analysis across different development stages for ADCS.
-At an early development stage, practitioners use a theoretical schedulability analysis technique~\cite{Liu:73} which determines that a set of tasks is schedulable if CPU utilisation of the task set is less than a threshold, e.g., 69\%.
-As mentioned earlier, at an early development stage, practitioners estimate task WCETs as ranges and often assign large values to upper limits of WCET ranges base.
-To be on the safe side, practitioners tend to estimate large WCET values to avoid overly optimistic results, thus aiming at conservatively schedulable tasks.
+Engineers at LuxSpace conduct real-time schedulability analysis across different development stages.
+At an early design stage, when task implementations and system hardware are not available, the engineers use a theoretical schedulability analysis technique~\cite{Liu:73} which determines that a set of tasks is schedulable if CPU utilisation of the task set is less than a threshold, e.g., 69\%.
+As mentioned earlier, at an early design stage, engineers estimate task WCETs as ranges and often assign large values to the upper bounds of such ranges.
+To be on the safe side, engineers tend indeed to be conservative in their analysis.

 Engineers, however, are still faced with the following issues: (1)~An analytical schedulability analysis technique, e.g., utilisation-based schedulability analysis~\cite{Liu:73}, typically indicates whether or not tasks are schedulable.
-However, practitioners need additional information to understand how tasks miss their deadlines.
-For instance, a set of tasks may not be schedulable for only for a few specific sequences of task arrivals.
-(2)~Practitioners estimate WCETs without any systematic support; instead, they often rely on their experience of developing tasks providing similar functions-to-develop.
+However, engineers need additional information to understand how tasks miss their deadlines.
+For instance, a set of tasks may not be schedulable for a few specific sequences of task arrivals.
+(2)~Engineers estimate WCETs without any systematic support; instead, they often rely on their experience of developing tasks providing similar functions-to-develop.
 This practice typically results in imprecise estimates of WCET ranges, which may cause serious problems, e.g., significantly changing tasks at later development stages.